jlord/sheetsee.js/docs/tips.md

 ## ICanHaz.js

 You can use templates for more than just tables.
 Use them to create lists `ol`, `ul`; array of images...
 You'll need a placeholder `<div>` in your HTML, a `<script>` for your template and a script to call ICanHaz from your Tabletop.js callback.
+For a live example, see the bottom photo grid of the [sheetsee-table demo](../demos/demo-table.html).

 _HTML_